SiliconLabs/automated-measurement-framework/README.md

 * `$ni_visa_web_file`: A string that specifies the location of the NI-VISA installer file on the web.

 ---

-## Logger module

-Every layer of this framework is equipped with a mostly pre-configured version of the official logging module.
-It is defined in the `/common/logger.py`.
-It can be imported from every folder, because it is installed as a package.

-It will log everything from every driver and measurement on the set logging level( `DEBUG` is default) to the master logfile: `app.log`.
-Separate log files for measurements can be created, if the `logfile_name` parameter is given at initialization.

----
 ## Measurement Scripts
 ---